DHH-2025-economic-bubbles/early-modern-global/README.md

 Rive, A. "The Consumption of Tobacco Since 1600", The Economic Journal, Volume 36, Issue Supplement_1, 1 January 1926, Pages 57–75, https://doi.org/10.1093/ej/36.Supplement_1.57

+Austen, R. A., & Smith, W. D. (2006).
+The Economic Value of British Colonial Empire in the Seventeenth and Eighteenth Centuries: The Economic Value of British Colonial Empire.
+History Compass, 4(1), 54–76. https://doi.org/10.1111/j.1478-0542.2005.00300.x

+Berg, M. (2004).
+In Pursuit of Luxury: Global History and British Consumer Goods in the Eighteenth Century.
+Past & Present, 182(1), 85–142. https://doi.org/10.1093/past/182.1.85

+Greaves, I. (1954).
+The Character of British Colonial Trade.
+Journal of Political Economy, 62(1), 1–11. https://doi.org/10.1086/257456

+McCants, A. E. C. (2007).
+Exotic Goods, Popular Consumption, and the Standard of Living: Thinking about Globalization in the Early Modern World.
+Journal of World History, 18(4), 433–462. https://doi.org/10.1353/jwh.2008.0008

 ## Geography: How is a colonial geography being created?
 How is the world being organised through a colonial lens?
 ### Article Extraction Based on Keywords